 Material Cost: Material cost is the cost of material of any nature used for the purpose of production of a product or a service.
-It includes cost of materials, freight inwards, taxes & duties, insurance ...etc directly attributable to acquisition, but excluding the trade discounts, duty drawbacks and refunds on account of excise duty and vat.
+It includes cost of materials, freight inwards, taxes & duties, insurance ...etc directly attributable to acquisition, but excluding the trade discounts, duty drawbacks and refunds on account of GST etc.